Final report for FNE18-911

 In lieu of hoards of dung beetles, we are interested in the practice of mechanically spreading manure to promote desiccation and inhibit filth flies.
 This strategy is often suggested for filth fly suppression but its efficacy remains in question (Kaufman, 2011) because scientific tests of the practice have not been published.
 Further, since the mechanism of action is thought to hinge on desiccation, this tactic may be climate- or season-dependent.
 Hence, testing of the tactic in the northeast throughout the growing season is necessary determine whether farmers in this region would benefit from implementing it.

 Farmers at the Dickinson College Farm have anecdotal evidence in support of this tactic.
-In 2017 farmers in consultation with cooperator Dr. Jason Smith trialed several methods for low input fly control on pasture.
-Methods trialed include feed through insect growth regulators (currently under evaluation), construction and regular use of a walk-through fly trap, application of commercial essential oil blends designed to repel flies, use of commercial hanging traps, and dragging.
-Pasture dragging to reduce fly breeding habitat in manure pads coincided with reduced fly densities on cows, but we do not yet have data that could show a cause-and-effect relationship.
-Since pasture dragging requires regular investment of farm labor and machinery use, we intend to rigorously evaluate the effectiveness of this practice before promoting it to other farmers in the region.
+In 2017 farmers in consultation with investigator Dr. Jason Smith trialed several methods for low input fly control on pasture.
+Methods trialed include feed-through insect growth regulators, construction and regular use of a walk-through fly trap, application of commercial essential oil blends designed to repel flies, use of commercial hanging traps, and dragging.
+Since pasture dragging requires regular investment of farm labor and machinery use, but we did not yet have data that could show a cause-and-effect relationship, we sought to rigorously evaluate the effectiveness of this practice before promoting it to other farmers in the region.

 Fincher, G., 1999.
 Biological control of dung-breeding flies affecting pastured cattle, in: Great Plains Beef Cattle Handbook.
 Iowa State University of Science and Technology, pp. 1–3.